demouser978/ksphere-demo-public/README.md

 kubectl replace -f minio-service.yaml
 ```

-Run the following commands to wait until the DNS name of the load balancer created for the Minio Service becomes resolvable:
+Run the following commands to wait until the load balancer created for the Minio service becomes available at port 9000:

 ```
 tmpip="" ; tmphost=""; minio_host=""